Opera House Manchester

 Visual Impairment Services - Information about our venue’s audio description, touch tours and other visual services can be found on our Visual Impairment Services page.
 We recommend seats in the A-C area for customers who require a closer view of the stage.
 For Audio Described shows, please book tickets in the centre stalls area.
 Touch Tours may also be available to accompany Audio Described performances.
 This will be advertised on the website or brochure page for each show.
 The signal for the hearing loop users will work best in the centre stalls area.

-Useful Links - For any resources such as Visual Storys and Symbol Resources, please see our Additional Resources.
+Useful Links - For any resources such as Symbol Resources or links to our Euan's Guide pages, please see our Additional Resources.

 Further Information and Questions - Details of company-wide Access Services are available in our Access Section.
 Any other questions please see our FAQ’s.